agileware-jp/rubocop-no_keyword_args/README.md

 ## Why?

-A certain Ruby code preprocessor can't handle method definitions with keyword arguments.
+Some Ruby code preprocessors cannot handle method definitions with keyword arguments.
 This cop is a workaround for this.

 ## Installation